Hunter-Boone/discord-bot-java/README.md

 A simple Discord bot built as a learning project using Java.
 This bot demonstrates fundamental JDA (Java Discord API) concepts and provides a foundation for building more complex bots.

-There is a video tutorial that goes with this repository explaining every line of code in detail.
-You can find that at https://youtu.be/Whnl-5fXN5c
+There is a [video tutorial](https://youtu.be/Whnl-5fXN5c) that goes with this repository explaining every line of code in detail.

 ## Features